History of Hamilton, Ontario: 1845–1866

 Official City status was achieved on June 9, 1846.

 As a result of municipal reorganization of Wentworth County, Caistor Township (earlier and later part of West Lincoln) was briefly added in 1845.
 Hamilton received its city charter in 1846.
 Seneca, Onondaga and Caistor Townships were removed from the administration of county and replaced with three others from Halton County: Beverly, East Flamborough and West Flamborough (which were amalgamated as the Town of Flamborough 1974-2000).

 Hamilton City Council was based on a board of control, which effectively meant an executive committee of at-large city councillors controlled the city government.
 Mayors were short-term figureheads who changed mostly on practically an annual basis.
 The same year Hamilton became a city, Robert Smiley and a partner began publishing ‘’The Hamilton Spectator and Journal of Commerce".

 As MacNab completed his two years as the premier of the united Province of Canada, the newly renamed Great Western Railway became Hamilton’s first functioning railway in 1854.
-Completion of this railway and the Niagara Suspension Bridge transforms Hamilton into a major centre and part of the American immigration route from New York City or Boston to Chicago or Milwaukee.
+Completion of this railway and the Niagara Suspension Bridge transformed Hamilton into a major centre and part of the American immigration route from New York City or Boston to Chicago or Milwaukee.
 Over two hundred miles of distance was saved travelling through what was then called CANADA WEST.
 However, because of the different gauge or width between the American and Canadian tracks, passengers had to switch trains at both Niagara Falls, then known as Clifton, as well as at Detroit.
 The GWR’s maintenance and marshalling yards were located in Hamilton, and the city got its first taste of the steel industry as it re-rolled rails imported from Britain.
 Unfortunately, in 1857, 57 passengers were killed when a train derailed near the Desjardins Canal.